preetamm/e-commerse/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Shopping Webapp
+## Shopping Webapp
-This is a ecommerse website uses all react feature, state management with redux, follows flux patterns, data presistence , and much more.. current in progress....
+This is a ecommerse website uses all react feature, state management with redux, follows flux patterns, data presistence , and much more..<br />
+current in progress....</br>
 (check the code untill it comes live)

 ## Available Scripts